yonatansabag/MLSoftwareProject/README.md

     GOOGLE_API_KEY=<your-google-api-key>
     COHERE_KEY=<your-cohere-api-key>
     ```
+    (Note: The API keys should be strings, enclosed in double quotes.)

 3. **Build and run the Docker containers:** Use the provided Docker Compose setup to run the app.
     ```bash